Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: Conclusions

 \section{Conclusions}

-The discovery in the last years of many exotic hadrons not fitting into the conventional quark composition model, has converted this topic into an important field of research.
+The discovery in the last twenty years of many exotic hadrons not fitting into the conventional quark composition model, has converted this topic into an important field of research.
 Motivated by this fact, in the present work we studied some resonances that could be interpreted as quasi-bound states of an interacting meson-baryon pair in the strangeness $-2$ and isospin $1/2$ sector, employing effective Lagrangians for describing the exchange of a vector meson in the t-channel.
-We also proposed a decay process $(\Xi_b\to\Xi~J/\psi~\phi)$ suitable to detect some of those exotic hadrons in all two-particle channels.
+We also proposed a decay process $(\Xi_b\to\Xi~J/\psi~\phi)$ suitable to detect some of those exotic hadrons in all two-particle invariant mass spectra.

-First of all, in this work we find two poles, which can be associated to the $\Xi(1620)$ and $\Xi(1690)$ resonances from PDG \cite{PDG}, in the scattering amplitude of the interaction of pseudoscalar mesons with baryons in the light-channel sector.
+First of all, in the light flavor sector, the scattering amplitude for the interaction of pseudoscalar mesons with baryons presents two poles, which can be associated to the $\Xi(1620)$ and $\Xi(1690)$ resonances from the PDG \cite{PDG} compilation.
 By modifying some parameters in a reasonable range we can reproduce the experimental masses of the $\Xi(1620)$ and $\Xi(1690)$, producing two states at $1600~{\rm MeV}$ and $1685.40~{\rm MeV}$.
-With this result we can conclude that the $\Xi(1620)$ and the $\Xi(1690)$ may have a meson-baryon molecular origin.
-The $\Xi(1620)$ would have an important $\pi\Xi$ component, around $50\%$, with a $20\%$ mixture of $\Bar{K}\Lambda$.
-The $\Xi(1690)$ would be mainly a $\Bar{K}\Sigma$ molecule with a small component $(2\%)$ of $\eta\Xi$.
-Both of these resonances have well defined spin-parity $(J^\pi=\frac{1}{2}^-)$, and thus a measurement of the spin-parity of these states could confirm or refute this hypothesis.
+We can therefore conclude that the $\Xi(1620)$ and the $\Xi(1690)$ may have a meson-baryon molecular origin.
+In our model, the $\Xi(1620)$ would have an important $\pi\Xi$ component, around $50\%$, with a $20\%$ mixture of $\Bar{K}\Lambda$.
+The $\Xi(1690)$ would be mainly a $\bar{K}\Sigma$ molecule with a small component $(2\%)$ of $\eta\Xi$.
+Note, however, that this composition differs from that of the states found by recent theoretical models that include the NLO terms of the Lagrangian, the widths of which are also more in accordance with the experimental values.
+This interesting topic deserves further investigations.